vanqard/passman/README.md

 The goal of this package then is to provide a ready made, object oriented implementation that can be community curated for best practice.
 This includes disabling the ability to provide a custom salt to the underlying password_hash() function thereby ensuring that all salts are dynamically generated.

+## Design Goals

+ - Super lightweight but still fully compliant
+ - Provide an object oriented context for accessing the password_* functions
+ - Framework agnostic but easy to add to any project
+ - Extensible as new PASSWORD_* algorithms become available
+ - Pre-emptively disable userland $salt provision in favour of automatic dynamic salting
+ - Encourage better password hashing practice through a simple to use interface

 ## Acknowledgements

 This work is inspired by Anthony Ferrara's password hash compatibility library.
 In some cases, I have even lifted some of his README.md words directly as I thought rewriting them in my own style would be unnecessary and in many cases, I simply couldn't put the idea more succinctly or clearly.